 Related Reading: The Best Keto Snacks We’ve Tried

 If you haven’t tried Bulletproof coffee, or are skeptical to DIY it in your kitchen, you can get pre-made Bulletproof coffee at grocery stores including Whole Foods.
 Whole Foods cafes in New York City have freshly-brewed Bulletproof coffee on the menus in their cafes, and Bulletproof Cafes are popping up in the United States with three locations: Seattle, Santa Monica, and Los Angeles.

-Organic Glazed Ceramic Belly Mugs, 3 for $16.77 at World Market
+Organic Glazed Ceramic Belly Mugs, 3 for $20.97 from World Market

 Sip in stye with these lovely mugs, whatever your hot drink of choice.